citusdata/postgresql-topn/README.md

+# What is top N?

+The definition of top N is a subset of n elements which are highest ranking according to a given rule in a given set.
+In a daily basis, we encounter top Ns in form of the top scorer players, top musics of the summer, or even IMDB top ranked lists.
+It can be basically calculated by sorting a set according to a rule and taking the n number of elements from the top.

 # TopN
-`TopN` is a PostgreSQL extension which uses a counter-based algorithm and implements necessary functions for top N approximation.
+Top N analysis is very frequently used in many analytics dashboards.
+Ranking the events, users, products in a given dimension is pretty much the backbone of most of the dashboards. `TopN` is a PostgreSQL extension which uses a counter-based algorithm and implements necessary functions for top N approximation.
+By the help of TopN extension, we provide an efficient way for our customers to power their analytics dashboards on top of a distributed database.

 ## What does top N approximation mean?
-To answer this question, we should first define top N. It is a subset of n elements which are highest ranking according to a given rule in a given set.
-It can be basically calculated by sorting a set according to a defined rule and taking the n number of elements from the top.
-Top N analysis is very frequently used in many analytics dashboards.
-Ranking the events, users, products in a given dimention is pretty much the backbone of most of the dashboards.

 Top N approximation is the technique of finding the top N elements approximately with avoiding certain operations to optimize computing power, memory, and disk usages.

 ## Why to use TopN
 Calculating top N elements in a small set is pretty straight forward and easy by just applying count, sort and limit.
-However, this technique is not much feasible with the current data sizes we encounter in a regular database in today's world.
-We have recently encountered a use-case that we need to analyse top N elements in a dataset which grows ~6M rows in every 5 minute.
-You cannot apply the classical method and expect to get the results in real-time on such a huge dataset.
+However, this technique is not much feasible with the current data sizes we encounter in a distributed database in today's world.
+You cannot apply the classical method on the fly and expect to get the results in real-time on a dataset which grows very quickly.
 Instead, we created TopN to approximate the results in an accurate and fast way.
 TopN is a C-based postgresql extension.

 ## How does TopN work?
 For the top N approximation, the strategy of the algorithm is keeping predefined number of counters for frequent items.
 If a new item already exist in the counters, its frequency is incremented.
 Otherwise, the algorithm inserts the new counter into the counter list if there is enough space for one more, but if there is not, the list is pruned by finding the median and removing the bottom half.
 The accuracy of the result can be increased by storing greater number of counters with the cost of bigger space requirement and slower aggregation.

 # Usage